-My expertise as a user researcher and experience design strategist spans over a decade of cross-industry practice - from healthcare and public sector to energy utilities, emerging technology, and organizational innovation.
+My expertise as a user researcher and service designer spans over a decade of cross-industry practice, from healthcare and public sector to energy utilities, emerging technology, and organizational innovation.
+I've led research programs that have shaped product decisions, informed service redesigns, and changed how organizations understand the people they serve.

 How do I measure success?